AAdewunmi/Neo-Bank-Fraud-Detection-Project/Syllabus.md

 ## 🎯 Course Overview

 Neo-banks need reliable spend categorisation and low-friction fraud detection to inform customers and protect revenue.
-This lab guides you through building **FinSight** — an end-to-end pipeline that auto-labels merchant transactions and assigns a fraud risk score, surfaced in a Django + Bootstrap review dashboard with exportable workflows and threshold analysis.
+This lab guides you through building **LedgerGuard** — an end-to-end pipeline that auto-labels merchant transactions and assigns a fraud risk score, surfaced in a Django + Bootstrap review dashboard with exportable workflows and threshold analysis.

 You’ll progress from a strict data contract and deterministic baselines to embedding-based classifiers, supervised fraud models, model insights (PR curves), and a deployed, reviewer-friendly tool with rules overlays and a feedback loop.